Masroor Hosain: Pakistan Air Force

 It was rare that trainees with less than a hundred hours of flying experience were required to ferry aircraft over a long and difficult route.
 Moreover, the aircraft were to be flown in formation and the cadets had not practiced the formation flying.
 At their third stop in Nawabshah, thousands crowded the airfield despite the stifling heat.
 The fact that the aircraft now belonged to Pakistan excited the crowd immensely.
 They spent the night in a local rest-house.

 The next morning, 20 minutes after taking off for Jacobabad, Stephen Aratoon Joseph's aircraft force-landed in the desert due to a "dead engine."
 The remaining six aircraft continued to Multan via Khanpur, arriving barely before sunset.
 During landing, Cadet Chaudhry's aircraft sustained damage, leaving only five Tiger-Moths operational.

 Upon reaching Mianwali on the morning of 14 September 1947, the escorting Dakota crew informed them that sugar had been found in the leader's aircraft fuel tank, causing the engine failure.
 Upon inspection, three aircraft had filters clogged with sugar.
 Taking off for Risalpur under those conditions would have been disastrous.
 The aircraft flown by the late Masroor Hosain was the only one deemed serviceable and was flown to Risalpur, landing there in the afternoon.

 On 21 March 1948, an air show in Lahore was displayed to help promote the RPAF amongst Pakistanis.
 Flight Lieutenants Abdul Naeem Aziz, Abdur Rahim Khan, and Flying Officers Masroor Hosain, and FS Hussain took part in the formation.

-Flt Lt Masroor was among several Pakistani officers who were sent to the RAF Central Flying School in England.
-On 12 February 1949, Masroor won the Clarkson Aerobatics Trophy.

-Masroor was appointed as the Commander of the No. 14 Squadron PAF in November 1951.
+Flt Lt Masroor Hosain was among several Pakistani officers who were sent to the RAF Central Flying School in England.
+On 12 February 1949, he won the Clarkson Aerobatics Trophy.
+He was appointed Officer Commanding No. 14 Squadron PAF in November 1951.

 Officers from the RPAF arrived at Point Cook on 13 June 1952, for a goodwill visit.
 During their stay, they played several hockey matches across Australia and toured all the capital cities.
 Group Captain A. Earle, the Acting Commanding Officer of RAAF Point Cook, welcomed Squadron Leader Masroor Hosain, the officer in charge of the visiting group.

+In 1952, Squadron Leader Hosain was flying in formation with another Hawker Fury when a vulture suddenly crossed his path.
+Although the formation leader attempted to warn him, it was too late, and Hosain's Fury suffered severe damage that left it almost unflyable.
+Despite this, he successfully brought the aircraft back to RPAF Station Mauripur and landed safely.

-On 3 June 1961, Masroor became the Commander of PAF Station Mauripur.
+On 3 June 1961, Masroor Hosain became the Commander of PAF Station Mauripur.